-12. In his previous reports Lord Brown outlined the functions of the three intelligence services.
-I think it appropriate to re-state the specific statutory functions imposed upon each of the intelligence agencies and certain constraints to which all are subject.
+13. In my first Annual Report last year I outlined the functions of the three intelligence services.
+I think it appropriate and helpful to re-state the specific statutory functions imposed upon each of the intelligence agencies and certain constraints to which all are subject.